kuldeepsharma1/cyber-honey-pot/UserManual.md

 AGENT_IP:172.23.155.206
 #-----------------------------------------------------------------------------
 # FTP server info and login credentials, don't upload the credentials to the Github
-FTP_SER_IP:172.23.20.6
+FTP_SER_IP:172.23.20.5
 FTP_SER_PORT:8081
 USER_NAME:agent
 USER_PWD:P@ssw0rd
 ...
 #-----------------------------------------------------------------------------
 # local folder save the log files.
-LOG_DIR:Logs
+LOG_DIR:../Logs
 ```

-Run the log archive client program with cmd `python3 logArchiveAgent.py` then open the archive server's agent list page to check whether the log archive agent register and connect to the server
+- Run the log archive client program with command `python3 logArchiveAgent.py`
+- Open the log archive server's agent list page to verify that the log archive client has registered and connected successfully:

 ![](doc/img/um/um_s08.png)

-**Step3 Deploy the PLC Controller Program**
+**Step 3: Configure and Deploy the PLC Controller Program**

-Rename the `src/modbusPlcController/config_template.txt` to `src/modbusPlcController/config.txt`,  add the PLC ID, IP address, controller IP in allow read and write list, monitor hub IP address and port as shown below
+- Rename the `src/modbusPlcController/config_template.txt` to `src/modbusPlcController/config.txt`,
+- Edit the Controller ID, IP address, target PLC ID, IP, port  monitor hub IP address and port as shown below:

 ```
 # This is the config file template for the  the PLC honeypot project's Modbus PLC
 # controller program <mbPlcControllerApp.py>
 # Setup the parameter with below format (every line follows <key>:<val> format, the
 # key can not be changed):
 #-----------------------------------------------------------------------------
 OWN_ID:Controller01
 OWN_IP:172.23.155.206
 # The OT protocol type string, "Modbus" or "S7Comm".
 PRO_TYPE:Modbus
 # The ladder logic file id used by this PLC controller.
 LADDER_ID:mbLadderLogic.py
 #-----------------------------------------------------------------------------
 # The PLC ID and IP address, the ID must be same as the
 PLC_ID:modbusPLC01
 PLC_IP:172.23.155.209
 PLC_PORT:502
 # PLC data fetch time interval (sec)
 PLC_CINT:10
 #-----------------------------------------------------------------------------
 # define the monitor hub parameters :
 MON_IP:172.23.20.4
 MON_PORT:5000
 # Time interval to report to the monitor hub in seconds:
 RPT_INTERVAL:5
 ```

+- Run the Modbus PLC controller program `sudo python3 mbPlcControllerApp.py`
-Then go to the monitor hub to check whether the PLC controller has registered in the monitor hub through the orchestration network as shown below:
+- Verify that the PLC controller is registered with the monitor hub by accessing the monitor hub through the orchestration network as shown below:

 ![](doc/img/um/um_s09.png)